Sculpture across the generations

-Using art and the creative process, this project will connect elderly people from Ellesemere House Care Home (including those with dementia) with pupils of Servite RC Primary School.
+Using art and the creative process, this project connected elderly people from Ellesemere House Care Home (including those with dementia) with pupils of Servite RC Primary School.

-Together the groups will take part in a stimulating and meaningful art activity.
-The aim is to create an inclusive platform for experiential, enthusiastic learning which will enable positive connections to be forged between old and young, whilst enhancing health, happiness and personal development.
+Together the groups took part in a stimulating and meaningful art activity.
+The aim was to create an inclusive platform for experiential, enthusiastic learning to enable positive connections to be forged between old and young, whilst enhancing health, happiness and personal development.

 With warm thanks to the Postcode Community Lottery for their support.